 In particular the instanton liquid model in QCD assumes that the vacuum (ground state of QCD) is populated by instanton field configurations of average radius (femtometres) with a density of 1 such instanton per .
-Some details of this model remain subtle, see for instance (Schaefer-Shuryak) for a good survey.
+Some details of this model remain subtle, see notably (Schaefer-Shuryak) for a survey.

 In the physics literature a style of discussion of instantons is wide-spread where the motivation of the formulas considered is dubious.
 In these references (for instance Schaefer-Shuryak 96 and Forkel 00 and many more) it is said that

 a YM field of minimal energy, hence of vanishing field strength is one that is pure gauge;

 These points are not really correct, even though the conclusion about the classification of instanton sectors turns out to be right.

 The correct statement is that winding-number sectors/instanton sectors are equivalence classes of -principal bundles on the one-point compactification of Minkowski spacetime , and these happen to indeed be given by homotopy classes of maps , with regarded as the “equator” of .
 This is for instance stated explicitly in (Nakahara) and used in many references, such as (Witten 85).

 Before we come to this, first notice the problems with the above items from the standard physics reviews: